juicedata/juicefs/docs/en/security/trash.md

 cd /jfs

 # Empty trash directory
-juicefs rmr .trash/* # The level-1 subdirectory in the trash directory (for example, '2021-11-30-10', whose main function is to generalize management, does not take up space) cannot be manually deleted.
+# Note: The level-1 subdirectory in the trash directory (for example, '2022-11-30-10', whose main function is to generalize management, does not take up space) cannot be manually deleted.
+juicefs rmr .trash/

 # Recover files from trash directory
 # Note: original directory structure is lost, however inode info will be prefixed in the file name, continue reading for more
-mv .trash/[parent inode]-[file inode]-[file name] .
+mv .trash/2022-11-30-10/[parent inode]-[file inode]-[file name] .
 ```

 When mounting a subdirectory, you will not be able to enter the trash directory.